Abertoast/email_app/app-context.md

 -   **Purpose**: Primarily acts as a secure intermediary for IMAP operations, avoiding the need for the browser to handle IMAP connections directly.
 -   **Key Endpoints**:
-    -   `POST /api/fetchEmails`: Receives IMAP credentials, host/port details, and search criteria (folder, dates, status, subject, max results) from the frontend.
+    -   `POST /api/fetchEmails`: Receives IMAP credentials, host/port details, and search criteria (folder, dates, status, subject, max results, `fetchAllFolders`) from the frontend.
 Connects to the IMAP server, fetches matching email UIDs, retrieves email bodies and attributes (flags, date, etc.), parses them using `mailparser`, and returns an array of email objects (id, sender, subject, date, read status, flags, body, folder).
 Handles fetching from multiple folders (`fetchAllFolders: true`) or a single specified folder.
 Includes logic to limit results per folder and sort the final combined list.
     -   `POST /api/testConnection`: Receives IMAP credentials and host/port.
 Attempts to connect to the IMAP server to validate the credentials and returns `{ success: true }` or `{ success: false, error: '...' }`.
     -   `POST /api/log`: Receives log messages (level, message) from the frontend and prints them to the Vercel function logs, prefixed with `[CLIENT]`.
     -   `GET /`: Simple health check endpoint used by `wait-on` during development startup.